trbouma/safebox-web/docs/LIGHTNING-HANDLE-PAYMENTS.md

 payer.
 The receipt includes the original `p` and optional target tags, the sender `P` tag, the BOLT11 invoice, and the exact zap request as `description`.

+## Verified post-zap interoperability

+On 2026-08-09, a live one-satoshi post zap was sent from the independently installed Acorn CLI to the Safebox Web address `trbouma@acorn.safebox.dev`.
+The target was event `e338282e2a2a8e029b4b5d1f2e1ce6ea5f8aba62cdd42f29bdd87017b4d840a4`.
+The event was not present on `wss://nos.lol` or `wss://relay.damus.io`, so those attempts stopped safely before requesting an invoice.
+The event was found on `wss://relay.primal.net`; Acorn then resolved the author payment metadata, submitted the signed kind-9734 request, received and paid the invoice, and the value arrived through the Safebox Web provider flow.

+This establishes that a Safebox Web Lightning address can receive a real NIP-57 post zap.
+It also separates recipient capability from client-specific
+failures: when another client reports an invoice-fetch error without any Safebox Web callback log, profile metadata, caching, or client discovery should be investigated before the provider payment path.
+Event relay availability is a separate prerequisite for senders that begin with an event id; a relay hint must identify a relay that actually stores the event.

+The test confirmed payment and recipient delivery.
+It did not independently audit the public kind-9735 receipt on every requested relay or upgrade a compatibility-mode invoice into a description-hash-bound invoice.
+Those remain separate receipt-verification concerns.

 ## Connected-wallet QR code

 When this provider path is enabled, the connected-wallet page presents a QR